anyks/alm/README.md

 - **Smoothing algorithms**: Kneser-Nay, Modified Kneser-Nay, Witten-Bell, Additive, Good-Turing, Absolute discounting.

-- **Normalisation and preprocessing for corpus**: Transferring corpus to lowercase, smart tokenization, possibility to create black - and white - lists.
+- **Normalisation and preprocessing for corpora**: Transferring corpus to lowercase, smart tokenization, ability to create black - and white - lists for n-grams.

-- **Arpa modification**: Frequencies and n-grams replacing, adding of new n-grams with frequencies, removing of n-grams.
+- **Arpa modification**: Frequencies and n-grams replacing, adding new n-grams with frequencies, removing n-grams.

-- **Pruning**: Reducing the number of n-grams that do not meet the specified quality criteria.
+- **Pruning**: N-gram removal based on specified criteria.

-- **Removing of bad n-grams**: Removing of n-grams that have backoff frequency is higher than usual frequency.
+- **Removal of low-probability n-grams**: Removal of n-grams which backoff probability is higher than standard probability.

-- **Arpa recovery**: Recovery of damaged n-grams in arpa with subsequent recalculation of their backoff frequencies.
+- **Arpa recovery**: Recovery of damaged n-grams in arpa with subsequent recalculation of their backoff probabilities.

-- **Support of additional word features**: Features extraction: (numbers, roman numbers, ranges of numbers, numeric abbreviations, any other custom attributes) using scripts written in Python3.
+- **Support of additional word features**: Feature extraction: (numbers, roman numbers, ranges of numbers, numeric abbreviations, any other custom attributes) using scripts written in Python3.

-- **Preprocessing of "dirty" texts**: Unlike all other language models, here we can extract the correct context from files with "dirty" texts.
+- **Text preprocessing**: Unlike all other language model toolkits, ALM can extract correct context from files with unnormalized texts.

-- **Accounting of 〈unk〉 token**: Accounting of 〈unk〉 token as full n-gram.
+- **Unknown word token accounting**: Accounting of 〈unk〉 token as full n-gram.

-- **Redefinition of 〈unk〉 token**: Possibility to redefine an attribute of an unknown token.
+- **Redefinition of 〈unk〉 token**: Ability to redefine an attribute of an unknown token.

-- **N-grams preprocessing**: Ability to pre-process n-grams before adding to arpa using custom Python3 scripts.
+- **N-grams preprocessing**: Ability to pre-process n-grams before adding them to arpa using custom Python3 scripts.

-- **Binary container with Language Model**: The binary container supports compression, encryption and installation of copyrights.
+- **Binary container for Language Models**: The binary container supports compression, encryption and installation of copyrights.

-- **Convenient visualization of the process**: ALM implements several types of visualizations: textual, graphic, visualization in the form of a process indicator, and logging to files or console.
+- **Convenient visualization of the Language model assembly process**: ALM implements several types of visualizations: textual, graphic, process indicator, and logging to files or console.

-- **Collection of all n-grams**: Unlike other language models, ALM is guaranteed to assemble all n-grams from the text, regardless of their length (except for Modified Kneser-Nay), also it is possible to force all n-grams to be taken into account even if they occur only 1 time.
+- **Collection of all n-grams**: Unlike other language model toolkits, ALM is guaranteed to extract all possible n-grams from the corpus, regardless of their length (except for Modified Kneser-Nay); you can also force all n-grams to be taken into account even if they occured only once.

 ## Requirements